juliaaschmidt/crystack/README.md

 # crystack

 A Python module to analyse the intermolecular interactions across an organic molecular material.
-This code was written as part of my PhD thesis and the crystal interactions module.
+This code was written as part of my PhD thesis as a member of the Jelfs Group.

 This repository is of scientific relevance, because it takes a crystallographic database file structure, which is provided in periodic coordinates, transforms